Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	This Contract expires at the conclusion of code execution.

-<h1 class="contract"> authorupdate </h1>
+<h1 class="contract"> creatorupdate </h1>
-	## ACTION NAME: authorupdate
+	## ACTION NAME: creatorupdate

 	### INTENT
 	Authors info update.
-Used to updated author information, and asset display recommendations created with the regauthor action.
+Used to updated creator information, and asset display recommendations created with the regcreator action.
 This action replaces the fields data and stemplate.

-	To remove author entry, call this action with null strings for data and stemplate.
+	To remove creator entry, call this action with null strings for data and stemplate.

 	### Input parameters:
-	`author`      - authors account who will create assets; `data`        - stringified json.
+	`creator`      - creators account who will create assets; `data`        - stringified json.
 Recommendations to include: game, company, logo, url, desc;
 	`stemplate`   - stringified json with key:state values, where key is key from mdata or idata and state indicates recommended way of displaying field: